 - Oils of sandalwood, cedarwood, patchouli and ylang ylang

-The list goes on, but many of these items will be available in your kitchen or garden or aromatherapy box, without the need for a shopping trip.
+The list goes on, but a few of these items might be available in your kitchen or garden or aromatherapy box, without the need for a shopping trip.

 Try using a different potpourri making method